Learn “extreme” astronomy, and join in research to find new pulsars!

 Teachers and students can start a self-paced lesson series anytime!

-The PSC online training will prepare you to be diligent, observant researchers who can discover new pulsars, rule out interference, and sift through mountains of data just as our astronomers, graduate students and undergraduate students do.
+The PSC online course will prepare you to be diligent, observant researchers who can discover new pulsars, rule out interference, and sift through mountains of data just as our astronomers, graduate students and undergraduate students do.
 All PSC members–students and teachers– who want to access and analyze GBT data, should complete the six modules outlined below.
 It’s not hard, but this may be a new world to many of you, and it’s important to get it right!
 There are several ways you can complete this course:

-- Participate in real time with others.
-Our next workshop begins October 12 with a teacher meeting, followed by six weekly webchats with one of our astronomers!
+- Twice a year we host facilitated workshops that begin with an intro meeting, followed by six weekly webchats with one of our astronomers!
 We meet using an online platform called Zoom.
 Zoom works great on all computers and most smart phones.

 - Pros: You get to meet with our astronomers! plus you will have an active group to communicate with on our forum.

 - Cons: It may not fit your schedule– Even if you can’t be in on the weekly webchats, having a group to communicate with is the best!

 - A teacher could participate in a workshop and then lead students through the course materials at a later time.
 This works really well too.

 - Students only: Self-paced, and asynchronous.
 Let’s say a teacher is willing to administer the program – and get students signed up but doesn’t want to participate in the training, AND you found out about the program after the real-time session was over.
 That’s ok.
 Just get started.
 We are ALWAYS on the forum, and will answer any questions you have along the way.